 Hold the roller vertically (some people like to use a heat glove for additional protection) and wrap your hair around the roller, then secure with a clip.
 Repeat this process throughout all of the sections, making sure your hair is set in a direction that’s away from your face.

 Step 3: Let the rollers sit.

 Depending on the desired look and hair type, different rollers and the length of setting time varies.
 For bouncy curls, leave the standard rollers in for approximately 20-30 minutes for medium to thick hair.
 Courser hair can take a bit more for the style to take share, and can handle a higher temperature.
 Very fine or thin hair will need less heat and time to set.
-This hair type is more susceptible to heat damage so be careful and pay attention to the temperature settings, adjust to suit.
+This hair type is more susceptible to heat damage.
+Be careful and pay attention to the temperature settings and adjust to suit!

-Alternatively, use long thin rollers in exactly the same way to create tight curls or extra large rollers can be applied horizontally to achieve a soft, wavy curl.
-It is all about trial and error to find the look that suits, and if unsure use a couple of different rollers to achieve a more organic look and natural texture.
+Alternatively, use long thin rollers.
+It is all about trial and error to find the look that suits.
+If unsure use a couple of different rollers to achieve a more organic look and natural texture.

 Step 4: Remove the rollers.